Aebos/Quotelogger/README.md

 python qlogger.py
 ```
 Depending on your operating system, you might need to use python3 or py instead.

+Press Ctrl + C to quit, as usual.

 To use qsearch, run:
 ```